t0tallyKy1e/EscapeRoom/README.txt

 ---------------------------------------
-Code written by me
+Code written by Kyle
 ---------------------------------------
-All code written by me can be found in /Assets/Scripts/
+All code written by Kyle can be found in /Assets/Scripts/
     - Excluding:
         - CameraController.cs
+        - PlayerMovement.cs
         - SetCorrectCameraHeight.cs
         ** I'm not sure where these came from or if they have been used so I'm afraid to delete them

     - Code in /Assets/Oculus/SampleFramework/Core/CustomHands/Scripts/Hand.cs tagged with "// new code here" is also written by me.
+    - Code in /Assets/Oculus/VR/Scripts/Util/OVRPlayerController.cs altered to include playerCanMove and footsteps